martiabr/putti-plotter-plot/spacestation/README.md

       E.g. single panel vs. double panel vs. single/double panel w/wo arm
 - [ ] Add constraint system.
 To make it look more like a space station we might want to force symmetries.
       E.g. if we add a solar panel on one side it should be a high prob that a solar panel will be created on opposite side.
+- [ ] Way to only sample a subset of all structure types.
+Otherwise things will look very chaotic.
+E.g. there is a 20% chance of having inflatable capsule as an option for a drawing, but a separate prob for actually drawing it when picking the next structure to add.
+Another example would to be only pick n out of m solar panel types for one drawing, again to make the single drawing more cohesive.

 ### Adding weights:
 Atm we loop over the structures, add all sides to a list, with idx.
 However, the weights must be maintained over time.